velo-by-wix/velo-sync/README.md

   let filesFolder = './';
   // implementation of FileUploadCache, based on local sqlite database let uploadFileCache = new SQLiteFileUploadCache('./.upload-cache.sqlite.db')
+  // if a local file cache is not needed, we can use the NoopFileUploadCache implementation
+  //let uploadFileCache = new NoopFileUploadCache();
   // dry run - do not update data on the wix site side let dryRun = false;